nealxyc/interceptor.js/README.md

 //We can fix this by intercepting before the function call Interceptor.intercept(hi, function(thisArg, targetFunc, argList){
-	if(argList.length == 0 || argList[0] == undefined){
+	//If no argument or the first argument is undefined we replace the first argument with "guest" if(argList.length == 0 || argList[0] == undefined){
 		argList[0] = "guest" ;
 	}